Carmelo Anthony has had a legendary career. 17 years in the NBA and counting. He is one of the greatest scorers the league has ever seen.

 The 2015-16 season was also a disaster for the Knicks.
 In 2016, they signed Joakim Noah, 31 years old, coming off of just 29 games played and traded for Derrick Rose, who had some of his worst career numbers and was really a shell of himself due to injuries.
 So Melo finally got to play with those Bulls.
 And after re-signing with the Knicks in 2014, never made the playoffs again (in NY).

 Bulls made the Eastern Conference Finals one time (2011) in the post Michael Jordan era.
 Could Melo have been the missing piece to lead them with Rose, Noah, and Butler?

 Trade to Blazers in 2017

-When the NBA restarts later in this month, Carmelo will be the starting SF for Portland.
-The Blazers pursued Anthony for years, especially back in 2017 when the Knicks were looking to trade him.
+Carmelo Anthony just finished his second season with the Blazers, where he averaged a career-worst 14.3 ppg , mostly coming off the bench.
+The Blazers pursued Anthony for years, most notably back in 2017 when the Knicks were looking to trade him.
 But ultimately, Anthony had a no-trade clause in his contract, giving him the flexibility to force the Knicks hand, who traded him to the Thunder.

-He has fit in well with the Blazers in the 50 games he has played this year, but what if the 33 year old, who was hungrier and in better shape two years ago, joined a team that finished third in the West in both 2018 and 2019?
+He fit in relatively well with the Blazers, but what if the 33 year old who was hungrier and in better shape four years ago, joined a team that finished third in the West in both 2018 and 2019?

 Blazers made the Western Conference Finals in 2019, before being swept by the Warriors.
 I’m not saying Anthony would have made that big of a difference, but him getting a full season with Damian Lillard and CJ McCollum, at a time when he was coming off of a 22 ppg season, might have made Portland even more dangerous.